memory-timeline/automation/README.md

-# automation
+# workflows
-Automation scripts and config to be used across the org
+Github workflows to be used across repos in the org